 In any case of reverse solicitation, the fund manager should have documentary evidence of how the relationship with the investor started and seek a confirmation from the investor that the contact has been initiated solely by the investor.
-In our experience, the requirements for reverse solicitation will be fulfilled only in limited instances.
+Generally, the requirements for reverse solicitation will be fulfilled only in limited instances.